 Consistent with the spirit of the Americans with Disabilities Act (ADA), TTUHSC El Paso determines disability accommodations through a deliberative and interactive process involving disability services professionals, appropriate members of the university community and, of course, the individuals with disabilities themselves.

 We recognize that there is the possibility of disagreement about the appropriateness of accommodations in any deliberative process.
 We also acknowledge that even with the best efforts of everyone involved with your service delivery at TTUHSC El Paso, a problem may occur.
-To this end, the Office of Disability Support Services in the Office of Student Services recommends a range of options to resolve concerns about accommodation and eligibility decisions, services received, treatment by institutional staff and faculty, and institutional policies related to students with disabilities.
+To this end, the Success and Accessibility Office (ASAO) housed in the Office of Student Services & Student Engagment recommends a range of options to resolve concerns about accommodation and eligibility decisions, services received, treatment by institutional staff and faculty, and institutional policies related to students with disabilities.

 Though attempts at internal resolution are always recommended first, external means for resolution are available and may be exercised at any time.